Rodbber/rodbber.github.io/README.md

-# Portfolio — Rodrigo Bber
+# Portfolio — Rodrigo Bertini

 Personal portfolio built with Vue 3, showcasing projects, experience, and technical skills.
 Available in **English** and **Portuguese (pt-BR)** with light/dark theme support.